mumairafzal2010/smart-rpa/README.md

-# angular-6-registration-login-example
+# angular-6-registration-login-example-cli

-Angular 6 User Registration and Login Example with Webpack 4
+Angular 6 - User Registration and Login Example with Angular CLI

-Full tutorial with example available at http://jasonwatmore.com/post/2018/05/16/angular-6-user-registration-and-login-example-tutorial
+To see a demo and further details go to http://jasonwatmore.com/post/2018/05/16/angular-6-user-registration-and-login-example-tutorial